SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_GQI_Integtration.md

 # I-DOCSIS GQI Integration

-Due the to aggregative nature of EPM, many of the tables in the Frontend element have no. To query the information using GQI, you need query where the data resides.
+Due the to aggregative nature of EPM, many of the tables in the Frontend element have no data in them.
+To query the information using GQI, you need query where the data resides.
 Below is a table showing where all of the data levels information reside.

 | EPM Level | Frontend (Skyline EPM Platform) | Backend (Skyline EPM Platform DOCSIS) |
 | :---: | :---: | :---: |